aggregat4/dendriform/README.md

 ## Next Steps

-1. BUG: when collapsing a node and then drilling down into it, the children are collapsed and you can not expand a currently visible root node.
-Should probably auto expand root node always?
 1. Importing OPML first seems to hang in the import dialog before dismissing it, this is probably the DOM update blocking everything, can we avoid that?
 This is only noticeable for really large imports.
 1. Describe the architecture of the client: first high level overview with technologies and abstract components, then real components and dependencies, external APIs, storage format, ...
 1. Some classes are really big.
 Especially `eventlog-local.ts` and `repository-eventlog.ts` this is becoming hard to understand.
 Refactor them.